-When Sara Sugarman Brenner set out to create a nursery for her second child, she and her designer Ginny Macdonald had visions of a sophisticated yet traditional space that captures both European- and Californian-inspired designs.
+When Sara Sugarman Brenner set out to create a nursery for her second child, she and her designer Ginny Macdonald had visions of a sophisticated, yet traditional, space that captures both European- and Californian-inspired designs.
 As the founder and CEO of home décor brand Lulu & Georgia, Brenner knew what she was doing and set out to create a space fitting for her Spanish-style home.

 "I envisioned classic pieces and soft, understated hues.
 I wanted it to lean traditional but still feel updated, inviting, and calm," she tells MyDomaine.
 With custom blue and indigo wallpaper, whimsical decorative pieces, and soft, neutral furnishings, the gender-neutral nursery ticks off all of Brenner and Macdonald's requirements.
-The blue color scheme might be rather traditional for a boy's room, the subtle pattern and neutral furnishing make the space fit for any newborn.
+The blue color scheme might be rather traditional for a boy's room, but the subtle pattern and neutral furnishings make the space fit for any newborn.
 Filled with natural light and warm details, it's the perfect space for Brenner's son, Max, to spend his early years.
 Take a tour of the elevated children's room below.